 So, why has there been such a major increase in online retail and ecommerce activity?

 Simplicity.
 Shopping online has become more meaningful, convenient, and practical.

-Simple and powerful ecommerce platforms for growing businesses, like Selz, have made it easier than ever before.
-Entrepreneurs and small business owners are rushing to take advantage of this explosion.
-They are selling online from their blogs, websites, and online stores.
+Small business owners are rushing to take advantage of this explosion.
+Simple and powerful ecommerce platforms like Selz have made it easier than ever before and businesses are selling online from their blogs, websites, and online stores.

 40 Powerful Online Shopping and Ecommerce Statistics